<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 Additional features like bubblers and lights can cost you several hundred more and up per piece across all three pool types, so be sure to save room for them!
 Even if you'd prefer not to have these features, plan on installing at least one light in your tanning ledge.
 Summer nights can be perfect for relaxing in the pool, and you won't want to be in the dark.

-Is a tanning ledge right for you?
+Is a pool tanning ledge worth it?

 If you plan on spending a lot of time relaxing in the pool, you may want to consider getting a tanning ledge.
 We especially recommend it if you plan to have in-pool furniture or if you'll have small children or pets in the water.